 Clara Na

 Hello!
-I am a 2nd year PhD student at Carnegie Mellon University’s Language Technologies Institute, where I am advised by Emma Strubell and supported by an NSF Graduate Research Fellowship.
+I am a 5th year PhD student at Carnegie Mellon University’s Language Technologies Institute.
+I am fortunate to be advised by Emma Strubell and supported by an NSF Graduate Research Fellowship.
+I have spent time at AI2 and Microsoft Research in Seattle and New York, respectively; I am grateful to have worked with Jesse Dodge, Pradeep Dasigi, Alessandro Sordoni, Lucas Caccia-Page, Miro Dudik, Jordan Ash, and other wonderful collaborators.

 Before coming to CMU, I earned a BA in Computer Science and Mathematics at the University of Virginia.
 I began my research journey at UVA looking for “subtractive” design in patents with Katelyn Stenger and Leidy Klotz.
 My NLP origin story involves my half-baked bilingualism, a data science internship at the Washington Post, and some generous mentorship from Yangfeng Ji.

-Misc: I was born and raised in northern Virginia (NoVA).
+Misc: I was born and raised in northern Virginia, the *data center capital of the world.
 My middle name is 선우 (Seon-Woo) – I am a second generation Korean American.
-I have a younger brother who is an undergrad here at CMU.
-In my spare time I like playing piano (especially with other people) and running.
+I have a younger brother who also went to CMU.
+In my spare time, I like playing piano (especially with other people), running, climbing, and reading.

 news